-As mentioned, the Kyoto Protocol is the first additional protocol to the UNFCCC – United Nations Framework Convention on Climate Change.
-This is the first international agreement to fight climate change, established in 1992.
+As mentioned, the Kyoto Protocol is the first additional protocol to the UNFCCC, the United Nations Framework Convention on Climate Change.
+The convention is the first international agreement to fight climate change, established in 1992.
 It is signed by 197 countries, making it a nearly universal treaty.
-More so, the abbreviation also refers to the UN climate change secretariat.
-Which is located in Bonn, Germany.
+More so, the abbreviation also refers to the UN climate change secretariat in Bonn, Germany.

 The Kyoto Protocol

-Each nation had individual targets to work towards.
-These targets followed the principles of the UNFCCC.
-Meaning that it put a greater pressure on Annex I countries.
-For example, it set binding emission reduction targets for 37 industrialised countries, the EU and the so called economies in transition.
-The latter was a group of nations that counted as Annex I countries because their economies were growing.
+Each nation had individual emission targets.
+These goals followed the principles of the UNFCCC, which means they were stricter for Annex I countries.
+For example, it set binding emission reduction targets for 37 industrialised countries, the EU and the so-called economies in transition.
+The latter refers to nations with growing economies, hence counting as Annex I.

 Success or failure?

-In 2012, the emissions of the industrialised nations that had signed it.
+The protocol managed to reduce emissions from the industrialised nations that had signed it.
 For example, by 2012, emissions had dropped by 20 % compared to the level in 1990.
-The European Union had cut emissions with 19 % and countries such as Germany 23 %.
-These numbers show some of the positive effects of the Kyoto protocol.
-However, the overall global emissions had gone up about 38 %.
+The European Union had cut emissions by 19 % and countries like Germany by 23 %.
+These numbers show a positive outcome of the Kyoto protocol.
+However, the total global emissions increased by about 38 % during the same period.

-One of the issues was that the worlds leading greenhouse gas emitters, China and the United States, failed to reduce their emissions.
-The United States, which counted as an Annex I nation, never signed the Kyoto Protocol.
-More so, China counted as a Non-Annex I nation (not an industrialised nation).
-Which meant that the binding part of the Kyoto Protocol did not apply to China.
-These two nations are the world’s greatest emitters of greenhouse gases.
-Today, China is responsible for about 27 % of the emissions while the US stands for 11 % of the global total.
+One of the reasons for the results above was that the worlds leading greenhouse gas emitters, China and the United States, failed to reduce their emissions.
+The United States, which counted as an Annex I nation, never signed the Kyoto protocol.
+At the same time, China counted as a Non-Annex I country, which meant that the binding part of the protocol did not apply to China.
+Today, China is responsible for about 27 % of the emissions, while the US represents 11 % of the global total.